JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 ```
 Plain and simple.
 As a sneak peek ahead, we will allow users to convert `Hello world!` and the other paragraphs from English to Filipino or vice-versa with a click of a button.

+# Rendering the Page

+In order to have the template we just created show up when we enter <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a> into our browser, we must edit two files, `settings.py` and `views.py`, as well as create a file, `urls.py`.

-Next, we will edit `settings.py` to allow Django to "recognize" the template we just made.
+First, we will edit `settings.py` to allow Django to "recognize" the template we just made.
 In `translate/settings.py`, we will add `os.path.join(BASE_DIR, 'example/atemplates')` to `TEMPLATES` so the end result looks like this:
 ```python
 TEMPLATES = [
     {